-- A detailed review of undergraduate, and where applicable, previous graduate performance. - 2.
-Graduate Record Examination (GRE) scores. - Letters of recommendation. - 4.
-Previous research experience. - 5.
+- 1. A detailed review of undergraduate, and where applicable, previous graduate performance. - 2.
+Letters of recommendation. - 3.
+Previous research experience. - 4.
 A letter of intent and research interests.

 Applicants should have a minimum grade-point average of 3.0, grades of 3.0 or above in science and mathematics courses, and proficiency in written and spoken English.
 Applicants should have taken undergraduate course work in physics, inorganic chemistry, organic chemistry, biochemistry, mathematics through integral calculus, and microbiology.
 It also is desirable for students to have taken upper-level undergraduate course work in food processing, food chemistry, food microbiology, food engineering, and nutrition.